-8 Key Considerations When Assessing SSE Platforms
+8 Key Considerations for Networkers When Assessing Security Service Edge Platforms

 Introduction

 Before the cloud, enterprise network architects focused on securing connectivity to and within the data center perimeter.
 Today, we're entering a cloud-first era of enterprise networks and applications where data is no longer contained within the data center perimeter.
 Rather, it resides outside of the organization, distributed among Software-as-a-Service (SaaS) and cloud environments.